DPGAlliance/DPG-Standard/governance.md

 These may also include reorganization of the various sections of the standard, removing existing sections altogether, or adding new indicators to the standard.

 * [![](https://img.shields.io/badge/-fundamental-b60205)](https://github.com/DPGAlliance/DPG-Standard/labels/fundamental) These involve
-fundamental or philosophical changes taht challenge the purpose, the scope or the very existence of the standard.
+fundamental or philosophical changes that challenge the purpose, the scope or the very existence of the standard.

 ## Proposal review